DecisiveAI/mdai-labs/install.md

 #### Install MDAI dependencies via Helm

+>[!Note]
+>If you came from the automated install, you don't need to run the next command.
+Continue on to the next step.
+If you end up running it more than once, it will just create a new deployment revision.

 ```sh
 helm upgrade --install --create-namespace --namespace mdai --cleanup-on-fail --wait-for-jobs mdai mdai/mdai-hub --version v0.8.0-dev
 ```